AILab-FOI/the-baze/README.md

 The Baze is a database development environment similar to MS Access, LibreOffice Base, Query Anaylzer and similar.
+It aims on being a Swiss army knife for the data scientist.

 It supports a number of SQL and NoSQL databases (PostgreSQL, SQLite, ODBC; eXist DB, XSB, Flora-2, DES, ZODB) and support for other systems is pending.

 It supports a number of query languages (SQL, Datalog, Py-MapReduce, xPath, xQuery, transactional frame logic) and implements an experimental